petershin/liferay-learn/docs/liferay-cloud/latest/en/manage-and-optimize.md

 ![Keep track of what your team members are doing.](./manage-and-optimize/team-activities/images/01.png)

-Here, you can find a list of all kinds of events in a given environment, including:
+Here, you can find a list of all kinds of events in a given environment, including

 - **Backup Activities**: examples include when automated or manual backups start, and whether they succeed.
 - **Scaling Activities**: examples include when auto-scaling is enabled or disabled, and when the Liferay service is scaled up or down.